dfsnow/sno.ws/content/ratings.md

 <table>
   <tr>
     <td class="rating">10  =</td>
     <td>Flawless.
-Masterwork that actually permanently changed my point of view on something.
-Genre/canon defining or introduces entirely new ideas.</td>
+A masterwork that actually permanently changed my point of view on something.
+Defines a genre/canon or introduces entirely new ideas.</td>
   </tr>
   <tr>
     <td class="rating">9  =</td>
     <td>Amazing.
-A favorite book that defines a genre.
-Leaves me thinking or emotional for days.
-The type of book I pulled an all-nighter to read.
-Highlight of the genre.</td>
+A favorite book that's a highlight of the genre.
+Left me thinking or emotional for days.
+The type of book I pulled an all-nighter to read.</td>
   </tr>
   <tr>
     <td class="rating">8  =</td>
     <td>Great.
 Extremely fun or moving to read.
 Made me think.
-Writing/style/world on point.
+Writing/style/world was on point.
 Couldn't put it down.
 Memorable.</td>
   </tr>
   <tr>
     <td class="rating">7  =</td>
     <td>Good.
-Enjoyed reading it even if imperfect.
+Enjoyed reading it even if it didn't stir my emotions or make me think too hard.
 Time well-spent.</td>
   </tr>
   <tr>
     <td class="rating">6  =</td>
     <td>Okay.
-Some reedeming qualities and no regrets about reading it.
-There's a good book in here somewhere.</td>
+There were some good bits even if they were hard to find.
+No regrets about reading it.</td>
   </tr>
   <tr>
     <td class="rating">5  =</td>